serafeimgr/pythonic-atom/README.md

 A collection of packages &amp; settings in order to make the most of Github's Atom Text Editor while writing python.
 ----------

-Before install any atom packages mentioned below you need to run `pip install -r requirements.txt` to install the necessary python packages
+Before installing any atom packages mentioned below you need to run `pip install -r requirements.txt` to install the necessary python packages.

 ----------